 Yucca reproduces through a symbiotic relationship with moths of the genus Tegeticula that pollinate the plant and survive on its nectar.
 The relationship between the two is so close that each of the organisms is unable to survive without the other.
 It is an example of obligate mutualism, where both species have to rely on the other to survive.

 Yucca – Air Cleaning Plant

-In 1927, New Mexico selected the Yucca flower as the official state flower.
+In 1927, New Mexico selected the Yucca as its state flower, without specifying a particular species.

 Benefits and Uses

 This plant is nutritious and valued by herbalists for its medicinal properties.

 It contains important nutrients such as vitamins B and C, calcium and iron.
 Yucca has been used for the treatment of arthritis, colitis, hypertension and migraine headaches.
 It has anti-inflammatory, antifungal and antioxidant properties.

 The plant has been used by Native Americansfor many things for thousands of years.